XRP Ledger Standards

 The ledger modifications necessary for this design:

-• The ledger object hash (index) is now derived from the sequence of the transaction that created the signer list (similar to how escrow hashes are derived).
+• The ledger entry hash (index) is now derived from the sequence of the transaction that created the signer list (similar to how escrow hashes are derived).
 This sequence is stored in the SignerListID field.

 • Modifying or deleting a signer list that isn't the global one (instead of creating a new one) requires specifying the SignerListID in the SignerListSet transaction.